 (Addressed to the statutory auditor)

-This representation letter is provided in connection with your audit of the association's (foundation's) annual accounts for the period ended ... .
-This audit is performed for the purpose of expressing an opinion as to whether the annual accounts give a true and fair view of the association’s (foundation’s) assets, liabilities, financial position and profit or loss, in accordance with the financial reporting framework applicable in Belgium.
-The balance sheet total of the annual accounts as of the aforementioned date given is ... euros, and there is a profit/loss of ... euros.
+This representation letter is provided in connection with your audit of the annual accounts of the association's [association’s/foundation’s name] for the period ended [date].
+This audit is performed for the purpose of expressing an opinion as to whether the annual accounts give a true and fair view of the association’s (foundation’s) assets, liabilities, financial position as at [date], as well as of the profit or loss for the period [of xxx months] ended at that date, in accordance with the financial reporting framework applicable in Belgium.
+The balance sheet total of the annual accounts as of the aforementioned date given is € [….],, and there is a profit/loss of € [….],.

+Certain statements included in this letter are limited to the items considered to be material.
+An item is considered to be material if it involves an omission or misstatement that could, individually or in the aggregate, influence the economic decisions taken by users on the basis of these annual accounts.
+Materiality depends on the size and/or nature of the omission or misstatement judged in the surrounding circumstances.
+The size or nature of the misstatement or omission, or a combination of both, could be the determining factors.

-By law, and as agreed under the terms of the engagement letter dated [date], we are responsible for the preparation of the annual accounts that give a true and fair view in accordance with the financial reporting framework applicable in Belgium.
+We acknowledge our responsibility, as set out in the engagement letter dated [date] and according to the law, as regards the preparation and fair presentation of the annual accounts that give a true and fair view in accordance with the financial reporting framework applicable in Belgium.

-We acknowledge our responsibility for the design, implementation and monitoring of internal control measures with a view to the preparation of annual accounts that give a true and fair view and are free from material misstatement whether due to fraud or error, for the choice and the application of appropriate valuation rules, as well as for the recording of accounting estimates that are reasonable in the light of the circumstances.
+This responsibility includes the design, implementation and monitoring of internal control measures for the preparation of annual accounts that are free from material misstatement whether due to fraud or error.
+It is also our responsibility to give you access to all information of which we are aware that is relevant to the preparation of the annual accounts (such as records, documentation and other matters), to any additional information you may request for the purpose of the audit, as well as unrestricted access to persons within the association [foundation] from whom you determined it necessary to obtain information.

-In this capacity, hereafter we confirm to you, to the best of our knowledge and belief, the information and representations we have provided you for the purpose of your audit.
+Consequently, after having made such inquiries as we considered necessary for the purpose of appropriately informing ourselves, we confirm, to the best of our knowledge and belief, the information and statements we have provided to you for the purpose of your audit.

 Annual accounts

-All transactions, including any known or potential lawsuits or disputes, have been recorded correctly and are reflected in the annual accounts.
-They were appropriately disclosed in the annual accounts.
+All transactions have been recorded correctly, are reflected in the annual accounts and, where applicable, were appropriately disclosed in the annual accounts.
+We have recorded or, where applicable, described appropriately all liabilities, both actual and contingent, and information has been provided regarding them in accordance with the financial reporting framework applicable in Belgium.
+We have recorded in note [No X] of the notes to the annual accounts all the guarantees offered by the association [foundation] to third parties.
+More specifically, we have informed you of all known actual or possible litigation and claims, material financial commitments (e.g. those related to the use of financial instruments) and all commitments not taken up in the balance sheet and they have been appropriately recorded and/or disclosed in the annual accounts in accordance with the said financial reporting framework.

-We have informed you of all plans or intentions that may significantly alter the carrying value or classification of assets and liabilities reflected in the annual accounts.
-Where appropriate, notes to the annual accounts were disclosed in this respect in accordance with the financial reporting framework that applicable in Belgium.
+We have informed you of all plans or intentions that may significantly affect the carrying value or classification of assets and liabilities.
+Where appropriate, notes relating to these matters have been included in the annual accounts, in accordance with the financial reporting framework that applicable in Belgium.

-The significant assumptions used by us in making accounting estimates are reasonable.
+The most significant assumptions used by us in making accounting estimates are reasonable.